 This is something else I’ve seen on TikTok, especially with mid-size bloggers: Abercrombie pants for the win, apparently!
 Every time I’ve gone to the website they have extremely limited sizes left, but are still available, so I suspect they’re just being restocked in uneven ways.
 (You may have better luck at your local store.)

 These Everlane pants look fabulous for $118.
 They come in 30″ and 32″ lengths, sizes 0-16, and 4 colors.
 For a similar casual/drapey feel around this price point, look to Madewell (petite, regular, tall sizes 0-16), and Norma Kamali (highly rated, lots of reviewers note they’re great travel pants).
 These Anthro pants are $140 and come in regular, petite, tall, and plus sizes.

 Another plus-size friendly brand with great wide-leg pants to wear to work: Reformation, available in TONS of colors in sizes 0-12 and in less colors in sizes 14-24.
 You can also find a few colors at Nordstrom and other retailers.
 They’re $178.

-These $218 Favorite Daughter pants look great, and are also available in about 6 colors at Nordstrom and FavoriteDaughter.com (ooh, and they have short lengths).
+These $218 Favorite Daughter pants look great, and are also available in a bunch of colors (and fabrics) at Nordstrom and FavoriteDaughter.com (ooh, and they have short lengths).
 They’re available in sizes 0-18.
 Also in this price range: MMLF (plain front, $295), Reiss (more flared pants than wide, $245+).